munificent/craftinginterpreters/book/classes-and-instances.md

 I want to slow down a bit here because Lox's notion of "type" and the VM's *implementation* notion of type brush against each other in ways that can be confusing.
-Inside the C code that makes clox, there are a number of different types of Obj -- ObjString, ObjClosure, etc. In the Lox *language*, users can define their own classes and then there are instances of many different classes.
+Inside the C code that makes clox, there are a number of different types of Obj -- ObjString, ObjClosure, etc. Each has its own internal representation and semantics.

-<img src="image/classes-and-instances/lox-clox.png" alt="A set of class declarations and instances, and the runtime representations each maps to."/>
+In the Lox *language*, users can define their own classes -- say Cake and Pie -- and then create instances of those classes.
+From the user's perspective, an instance of Cake is a different "type" of object than an instance of Pie.
 But, from the VM's perspective every class the user defines is simply another value of type ObjClass.
 Likewise, each instance in the user's program, no matter what class it is an instance of, is an ObjInstance.
 That one VM object type covers instances of all classes.
+The two worlds map to each other something like this:

+<img src="image/classes-and-instances/lox-clox.png" alt="A set of class declarations and instances, and the runtime representations each maps to."/>

 Got it?
-OK.
+OK, back to the implementation.
 We also get our usual macros:

 ^code is-instance (1 before, 1 after)